nmeum/android-tools/README.md

 # Status

-This is currently work in progress and more of an experiment.
-The following tools can currently be build under Alpine Linux:
+This is currently work in progress and there is still a lot of work to do.
+Nonetheless, this build system is already used for the android-tools [Alpine Linux package][alpine-linux].

+The following tools can currently be build on Alpine Linux Edge but have not been tested on different distributions and probably do not build on them without additional patches:

 	* [x] adb
 	* [x] fastboot